Southland Conference

-The Southland Conference, abbreviated as SLC, is a collegiate athletic conference which operates in the South Central United States (specifically Texas and Louisiana).
+The Southland Conference (SLC) is a collegiate athletic conference which operates in the South Central United States (specifically Texas and Louisiana).
 It participates in the NCAA's Division I for all sports; for football, it participates in the Division I Football Championship Subdivision (FCS).
 The Southland sponsors 18 sports, 10 for women and eight for men, and is governed by a presidential Board of Directors and an Advisory Council of athletic and academic administrators.
 Chris Grant became the Southland's seventh commissioner on April 5, 2022.
 From 1996 to 2002, for football only, the Southland Conference was known as the Southland Football League.

 The conference's offices are located in the Dallas suburb of Frisco, Texas.
 According to a press release from April 11, 2022, the conference was to undergo a rebrand in 2022 that included a new name and logo.
 The rebranding was unveiled in March 2023, with a new logo but no change to the conference name.